 10. Network with Other Writers

 Networking with other writers is obvious to enhance your learning, skills and gain valuable tips.

-But the real ‘gold nugget’ is networking groups with complimentary businesses to copywriting.
+But networking groups with complimentary businesses to copywriting offers the most benefit.

 For example, a:

 - Business coach.